bhudson2/spacevlbi/README.md

 License
 -------
-ehtim is licensed under GPLv3.
+spacevlbi is licensed under GPLv3.
 See LICENSE.txt for more details.